xingx2/simulator/README.md

 An auto-simulator of OpenDaylight bugs.

 ## Requirement
-- mininet: $ sudo apt-get install mininet
 - python 2.7+
 - OpenDaylight Controller(config in ***start_controller/start_controller.sh***)
+- mininet: $ sudo apt-get install mininet
+- D-ITG for traffic generation: $ sudo apt-get install d-itg

 ## How to use it?
 1. Run the ***start_controller.sh*** to start the controller.